 these medicines may be used in doses that are usually used to treat

 depression or anxiety.
-Some antidepressants may worsen constipation.
+Some antidepressants may make constipation worse.
 Others may

-worsen diarrhea.
-You may start to feel better within 1 to 3 weeks of taking
+make diarrhea worse.
+You may start to feel better in 1 to 3 weeks after taking

 antidepressant medicine.
 But it can take as many as 6 to 8 weeks to see more